Basejump Logo

 By default, Basejump disables execution permissions on all new functions for anon, public and authenticated users.
 If you're creating new functions, make sure you provide access to them for the users you want.

 Be mindful when granting permissions who needs to have access.
-For example, it's possible only authenticated
+For example, it's possible only authenticated users should have it, not anon

 grant execute on function public.your_function(uuid) to authenticated,anon;